Eligibility and Recruitment

 A: No - if consent is withdrawn after initially being given, please just note this on the consent form with dates and inform ICNARC.
 All data collected up to the point of withdrawal or non-consent will be retained in the trial, unless the parent/legal guardian requests otherwise.

 Q: When is the ‘date/time of end of all respiratory support’ for patients who have been readmitted to PICU?

 A: Please record the last occurrence within 30 days of randomisation (provided it was for at least 48 hours), or the first occurrence if more than 30 days from randomisation.

 Q: When do we stop collecting data on CRF/MACRO?
 Is it once the participant is extubated?

-A: Data should be collected up until PICU discharge (including any time spent in the HDU if there is a separate PICU/HDU), as the participant may still be receiving some organ support after being extubated.
+A: Daily/twice daily data should be collected up until PICU discharge (including any time spent in the HDU if there is a separate PICU/HDU).
+Please continue recording organ support data up to Day 30.

 Q: Does the >94% target mean 94-100%, or 95-100%?

 A: 95-100%.
 This helps us maintain a clear separation between the groups.